stephane-caron/lipm_walking_controller/README.md

 ## Installation

-Compilation has been tested on Ubuntu 14.04 (gcc/clang) with ROS Indigo and Ubuntu 16.04 (gcc) with ROS Kinetic.
+The controller has been tested on Ubuntu 14.04 (gcc/clang) with ROS Indigo and Ubuntu 16.04 (gcc) with ROS Kinetic.
+See the [installation instructions](https://github.com/stephane-caron/lipm_walking_controller/wiki/Installation) on the wiki.

 ### Dependencies